Ballarat Trades Hall Eureka Flag

 As far as we know, this is the second oldest Eureka flag in the world.

-- Ballarat Trades and Labour Council (Organisation)
+- Ballarat Trades and Labour Council (Maker)

 - Union (especially Ballarat Trades and Labour Council) history and Eureka Stockade - Ballarat.